blazej-bucha/physical-geodesy-lecture-notes/README.md

 # Description

-The source code of lecture notes on Physical Geodesy (in Slovak).
+The source code of the lecture notes on Physical Geodesy (in Slovak).

 Starting with Newton's law of gravitation, discussed are fundamental quantities and concepts of Physical Geodesy such as the gravitational potential, the